austinhallock/html5-virtual-game-controller/README.md

 **Watch a demo video [here](http://www.youtube.com/watch?v=XQKRYMjrp2Q), or [try the game](http://clay.io/plugins/controller/index.html) out** (if you have a touch-capable device).
 In Chrome, you can enable fake touch events with: ctrl+shift+i, then click the settings icon on the bottom right.
 Select the "Overrides" tab, and check "Emulate touch events" at the bottom).
 The demo game isn't the most efficient on mobile devices in it's current state, but iOS Safari should handle it.
+The game mentions to press the space key, the "B" button has been mapped to that functionality.
+This was a game that *completely* didn't work with touch prior to this library.

 As of January 20th 2013, tested in Chrome, Firefox, IE10, and Mobile Safari.